-This icon is used to rename data items from the modules, as well as to define items be accessed within the remote devices.
-It also allows the creation of internal data items to store information within the Master itself.
+This icon is used to define the data items to be accessed within the remote devices, or to define internal data items to store information within the terminal itself.
 Each tag has a variety of properties associated with it.
-The most basic property is formatting data, which is used to specify how the data held within a tag is to be shown on the Master's virtual HMI, and on such things as web pages.
+The most basic property is formatting data, which is used to specify how the data held within a tag is to be shown on the terminal's display, and on such things as web pages.
 By specifying this information within the tag, Crimson removes the need for you to re-enter formatting data each time a tag is displayed.
 More advanced tag properties include alarms that may activate when various conditions relating to the tag occur, or triggers, which perform programmable actions on similar conditions.